hoodiecrow/ConsTcl/README.md

 fascinates me but doesn't fit my brain very well (though I have written one large piece of software in AutoLisp).

+In addition to my terms as programmer and system manager, I have worked as a teacher (teaching C/C++ in upper secondary school) and for a short while I produced teaching materials for the department for information technology at the University of Skövde.
+I've also been active writing answers at question-and-answer sites on the web, mainly Stack Overflow.

 ## Initial declarations

 First, I need to create the namespace that will be used for most identifiers: